 |From||"Ashworth, Kirsti" <email@example.com>|

 You should hold a minimum of a UK Honours degree at 2:1 level or equivalent in Biology, Chemistry, Physics, Mathematics, Natural or Environmental Science, or a related discipline.
+Experience of computer programming, and processing and analysing large datasets would be desirable but are not essential as full training and support will be given.
 Enthusiasm, self-motivation, curiosity and the ability to communicate to a range of audiences would all be distinctly advantageous.

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.